tigjaw/tigjaw/README.md

   </li>

   <li>
-    I’m also experimenting with OpenAI via Python and Java.
+    I’m also experimenting with Azure Cognitive Services and OpenAI via Python and Java.
   </li>

   <li>